State Wildlife Grants Submittal Guidelines

 Budget Preparation

 The necessary funding for the entire project should be included in the proposal.
-The budget should be prepared as a series of state fiscal year budgets (Sept 1 – Aug 31) for each year or partial year of the project if the NICRA changes within those fiscal year budgets .
 The budget also should identify the source(s) of the non-federal matching funds that will be provided by the grant recipient.
-The budget shall be prepared by the institution’s fiscal, budget, or grant staff, and signed by this individual.
-Once the contract is developed between TPWD and the grant recipient’s institution, TPWD will reimburse the grant recipient for up to 65.00% of its approved invoiced costs.
+The budget shall be prepared by the institution's fiscal, budget, or grant staff, and signed by this individual.
+Once the contract is developed between TPWD and the grant recipient's institution, TPWD will reimburse the grant recipient for up to 65.00% of its approved invoiced costs.
 Please submit both an Excel version and a signed PDF version of the budget completed using the provided Excel template; the budget/budget narrative should not be included in the text body of your proposal.

-A detailed, itemized budget should be prepared using the budget template provided that describes how the project’s funding will be used/allocated.
-The justification tab should also be completed to further explain how the funds within each category will be used.
+A detailed, itemized budget should be prepared using the budget template provided that describes how the project's funding will be used/allocated.
+Funds not spent in a fiscal year may roll to the following year within the contract grant period.

-The budget also should identify the source(s) of the 35% non-federal matching funds that will be provided by the grant recipient.
-Please note that for multi-year proposals, the budget for the total project must have at least 35% non-federal match.
+The budget also should identify the source(s) of the 35% non-federal matching funds that will be provided by the applicant / potential grant recipient.

-The itemized budget must include estimated costs (rounded to the nearest whole dollar) for salary and wages, fringe benefits, travel costs (tips or gratuities and purchase of alcohol are not reimbursable expenses), supplies, miscellaneous, and indirect costs.
+The itemized budget must include estimated costs (rounded to the nearest whole dollar) for salary and wages, fringe benefits, travel costs (tips or gratuities and purchase of alcohol are not reimbursable expenses), supplies, miscellaneous/other, and indirect costs.
 Also include contractual services if applicable to the project.
-Modified Total Direct cost (MTDC) must be calculated on the provided budget template, to which indirect costs should be applied.
-MTDC excludes equipment, capital expenditures, charges for patient care, rental costs, tuition remission (stipend), scholarships and fellowships, participant support costs, and the portion of each sub-award and subcontract in excess of $25,000.
-Please note that if you intend to subcontract/sub-award work that exceeds $25,000 in total, only the first $25,000 of that subcontract/sub-award amount may be included in the MTDC for the overall project budget.
-Therefore, only up to $25,000 for a subcontract/sub-award can be included when calculating MTDC over the entire life of the project.
-An example budget table and an example budget narrative are provided in see Appendix II.
+Modified Total Direct Costs (MTDC) must be calculated on the provided budget template, to which indirect costs should be calculated from and applied.
+MTDC excludes equipment, capital expenditures, charges for patient care, rental costs, tuition remission (stipend), scholarships and fellowships, participant support costs, and the portion of each sub-award and subcontract in excess of $50,000.
+Please note that if you intend to sub-award/subcontract work that exceeds $50,000 in total, only the first $50,000 of that sub-award/subcontract amount may be included in the MTDC for the overall project budget.
+Therefore, only up to $50,000 for a sub-award/subcontract can be included when calculating MTDC over the entire life of the project.
+An example budget table and an example budget narrative are provided in Appendix II.

 Determining Allowability of Costs